deaquinoarthur/reddit-deviget/README.md

 - `dev`: runs your application on `localhost:3000`
 - `build`: creates the production build version
+- `build:static`: creates a static version for servers like nginx, apache, etc.
 - `start`: starts a simple server with the build production code
 - `lint`: runs the linter in all components and pages
 - `test`: runs jest to test all components and pages